godrix/react-native-toggle-password-visibility/README.md

-# React Native Toggle Password Visibility Expo
+# React Native Toggle Password Visibility

 This is a custom component for React Native, a simple Toggle Password InputText, compatible with both ios, android and expo.